What is GAP insurance and why would you need it?

 - In order to have a lower monthly payment on a purchase, you’ve selected a loan term of more than 36 to 48 months.
 Because so little principal is paid in the first few years of a loan – you’re generally just covering interest – you’ll be upside down, even with a substantial down payment.

-GAP coverage is generally only available if you have collision and comprehensive coverage, and if the car is financed or leased.
-Most leasing companies offer GAP coverage, and will roll the coverage into the lease payment.
-Some will even require Most car dealers will also offer GAP coverage on new and used automobiles, and they’ll simply add the amount of GAP coverage into the loan.
+GAP coverage is generally only available if you have collision coverage and comprehensive coverage, and if the car is financed or leased.
+Most leasing companies offer GAP insurance coverage, and will roll the coverage into the lease payment.
+Some will even require Most car dealers will also offer GAP coverage on new and used automobiles, and they’ll simply add the amount of GAP coverage into the auto loan.